 13. Complain About Air Quality 抱怨空氣污染

 If you see smoke coming out of a bus or scooter, don’t just stand there, complain about it!
-It is your foreign privilege to breath clean air.
+It is your foreign privilege to breathe clean air.
 The entire island of Taiwan is an air quality nightmare, and you are the only savior.
 Through your constant efforts of complaining about the air quality, the government will listen to your non-voting voice and do something about it eventually.
 In the meantime, you need to complain as hard and as loud as you can.
-Do not try to comfort yourself by saying that the air quality is much better here than in China or the western United states.
+Do not try to comfort yourself by saying that the air quality is much better here than in China or the western United States.
 You need to make a case that the air quality in Taiwan is the worst in the entire world.